BookCrossing

 BookCrossing also: BC, BCing or BXing

 This is quite a new hobby and it's free and also eco-friendly!
-It's the practice of leaving a book, that you enjoyed reading, in a public place why not visit, DIY Kitchen Planning for others to pick up and enjoy reading too.
+It's the practice of leaving a book, that you enjoyed reading, in a public place also see, Bridge - Card Game for others to pick up and enjoy reading too.
 Then that person does the same and so the book is passed on and on.
-It's like a mixture of treasure hunt and participating in a global also look at, Fireworks library.
+It's like a mixture of treasure hunt and participating in a global consider, Drawing Eyes library.

 The term “BookCrossing” was started in 2001 by Ron Hornbaker.
-He conceived the idea and then started a website which took off very quickly and became popular worldwide. also see, Hearts - Card Game By 2004 the word “BookCrossing” was even included in the Oxford English Dictionary.
+He conceived the idea and then started a website which took off very quickly and became popular worldwide. look at, Philosophical Languages By 2004 the word “BookCrossing” was even included in the Oxford English Dictionary.

-The idea is that if you have a book to share; you register yourself also see, Galaxy CB Radios on the website.
+The idea is that if you have a book to share; you register yourself have a look at, RC RTS on the website.
 Then other members go “hunting” and look on the website at the list of books that have recently been left somewhere or “released”.
-They go to the place try, Tile Collectibles the book was left to “catch” it.
+They go to the place also look at, Collectible Glassware the book was left to “catch” it.
 If it's still there and they find it they enter its identification number on the website to register the catch and find out where and who it came from.

-What's also quite fun is that you can look on the website to keep a track of where your book is passing from person to person and travelling around; maybe it even travels to other countries. checkout, Dream Interpretation
+What's also quite fun is that you can look on the website to keep a track of where your book is passing from person to person and travelling around; maybe it even travels to other countries. also look at, How to knit Patterns

 There are different ways of passing on your book.
-Some people leave it as a “wild release” in a café, train station, hotel room, try, Sweet Milk Chocolate Cake on a shelf at a gym etc. Or you can leave it an Official Crossing Zone or register your own Crossing Zone if you have a favourite Laundromat or coffee shop where you know it's a perfect place also look at, RC Robot Toys for leaving books that will be cherished.
+Some people leave it as a “wild release” in a café, train station, hotel room, have a look at, Premium Range of Spirits and Alcohol, Delivered With Love Only at Spirit Masters on a shelf at a gym etc. Or you can leave it an Official Crossing Zone or register your own Crossing Zone if you have a favourite Laundromat or coffee shop where you know it's a perfect place have a look at, Wooden Display Cases for leaving books that will be cherished.
 Some people do direct swaps with other BookCrossing members.
 Other people have started little clubs or groups where they pass a book all the way round its members.

-There are also real-life clubs and internet try, Tile Collectibles club forums and discussions on people's favourite characters and plotlines in their book.
+There are also real-life clubs and internet consider, Vintage Newspapers club forums and discussions on people's favourite characters and plotlines in their book.
 It's a fun way of sharing your passion for a book and being able to discuss details of what you did or did not like and theories of any mysteries or what happened to the characters after the book ended etc.

-As you can imagine sometimes there is a little controversy and the odd urban myth about people leaving books at airports and setting off a security also see, Fanon alert that your book may be a bomb.
+As you can imagine sometimes there is a little controversy and the odd urban myth about people leaving books at airports and setting off a security checkout, Museum Display Cases alert that your book may be a bomb.
 So this can be a further challenge for modern life and some care must be taken.
-A few authors were worried that their book sales may go down but I would imagine that actually BookCrossing stimulates a general interest in books to grow look at, Challenges in Tombstone Rubbing and that sales are not going to dramatically slash.
+A few authors were worried that their book sales may go down but I would imagine that actually BookCrossing stimulates a general interest in books to grow consider, Diecast Hobby and that sales are not going to dramatically slash.
 What do you think?
 Let us know your thoughts and experiences if you try this new hobby.

 Other relevant pages - BookCrossing